-- Proposal One: The director will be elected by a plurality vote of the shares of the Company's common stock.
-See Proposal One Election of One Class II Director Vote Required. - Proposals Two and Three: The ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company and the non-binding advisory vote on executive compensation will be approved if the votes cast for the proposal exceed those cast against the proposal.
+- Proposal One: The directors will be elected by a plurality vote of the shares of the Company's common stock.
+See Proposal One Election of Three Class III Directors Vote Required. - Proposals Two and Three: The ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company and the non-binding advisory vote on executive compensation will be approved if the votes cast for the proposal exceed those cast against the proposal.
 Abstentions will not be counted either for or against these proposals.